Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 ## Project Overview

 ### Introduction:
-The Covid-19 Global Analysis project aims to comprehensively analyze the impact of the Covid-19 pandemic on a global scale.
-By collecting, processing, and visualizing data from various sources, the project seeks to provide insights into the spread of the virus, its effects on public health systems, socio-economic implications, and response strategies adopted by different countries.
+Covid-19 Global Analysis seeks to do an in-depth analysis of the extent of damage caused by the pandemic globally.The objective of this project is to get insights into how the virus has spread, its impacts on health systems, socio-economic effects, and response strategies adopted at the country level by collecting, processing, and visualizing data from several sources.

 ### Objectives: